nfour/eslint-config-standard-typescript-prettier/README.md

 ## 3. Bonus configure

-Add the comment below to get type checks on your rules in a `.eslintrc.js
+Add the comment below to get type checks on your rules in a `.eslintrc.js`

+> /** @ts-check @type import('eslint-config-standard-typescript-prettier/types').TsEslintConfig */

 ![](docs/vscodeTypes.png)